-- 7.7.1 Capital Costs: It is assumed that Welsh Government Capital Funding Support will be required to deliver the projects outlined in 7.4.4. - 7.7.2 Whilst capital costs have been developed for each of the projects at this stage, as noted in the Commercial Case the University Health Board could explore funding the new Urgent and Planned Care Hospital via an Innovative Finance model. - 7.7.3 Revenue Costs: Revenue costs are currently projected to be in excess of breakeven.
+- 7.7.1 Capital Costs: It is assumed that Welsh Government Capital Funding Support will be required to deliver the projects outlined in 7.7.4. - 7.7.2 Whilst capital costs have been developed for each of the projects at this stage, as noted in the Commercial Case the University Health Board could explore funding the new Urgent and Planned Care Hospital via an alternative funding model such as Mutual Investment Model. - 7.7.3 Revenue Costs: Revenue costs are currently projected to be in excess of breakeven.
 However, given the stage of development and re-design of the service model yet to be agreed, together with delivering the benefits from digital technologies, we believe this can be aligned to a sustainable position (in line with the £10m premium we believe will need to remain in place associated with Prince Philip Hospital). - 7.7.4 Impairment & Depreciation: Whilst estimates have not been developed at this Programme Business Case Stage, it is assumed that any additional funding for depreciation or impairment will be provided via Welsh Government.